jdc-cunningham/baka-vida/DEVLOG.md

 1:09 PM

 Damn that was a struggle, I feel dumb now ha, not sure if that's what happens when you haven't worked in this field for 9 months/worked in labor instead

+6:50 PM

+Still trying to get motivation on this, what do I want it to do...

+I have what I need to know to make it, just do it...

 ### 08/07/2024